-$$f{OCnxPWM} = \frac{f{\text{clk_I/O}}}{N \cdot (1 + TOP)}$$
+$$f{OCnxPWM} = \frac{f{clk\l/O}}{N \cdot (1 + TOP)}$$

-The "N" variable represents the prescaler divider (1, 8, 64, 256, or 1024).
+The N variable represents the prescaler divider (1, 8, 64, 256, or 1024).

 The extreme values for the OCR1x Register represents special cases when generating a PWM waveform output in the fast PWM mode.
 If the OCR1x is set equal to BOTTOM (0x0000) the output will be a narrow spike for each TOP+1 timer clock cycle.
-Setting the OCR1x equal to TOP will result in a constant high or low output (depending on the polarity of the output set by the COM1x1:0 bits).
+Setting the OCR1x equal to TOP will result in a constant high or low output (depending on the polarity of the output set by the COM1x1:0 bits.)

-A frequency (with 50% duty cycle) waveform output in fast PWM mode can be achieved by setting OC1A to toggle its logical level on each Compare Match (COM1A1:0 = 1).
+A frequency (with 50% duty cycle) waveform output in fast PWM mode can be achieved by setting OC1A to toggle its logical level on each compare match (COM1A1:0 = 1).
 This applies only if OCR1A is used to define the TOP value (WGM13:0 = 15).
-The waveform generated will have a maximum frequency of $f{\rm OC1A} = f{\rm clk_I/O}/2$ when OCR1A is set to zero (0x0000).
+The waveform generated will have a maximum frequency of $f{OC1A} = f{clk\I/O}/2$ when OCR1A is set to zero (0x0000).
 This feature is similar to the OC1A toggle in CTC mode, except the double buffer feature of the output compare unit is enabled in the fast PWM mode.

-Phase Correct PWM Mode

-The phase correct Pulse Width Modulation or phase correct PWM mode (WGM13:0 = 1, 2, 3, 10, or 11) provides a high resolution phase correct PWM waveform generation option.
+Phase Correct PWM Mode The phase correct Pulse Width Modulation or phase correct PWM mode (WGM13:0 = 1,2,3,10, or 11) provides a high resolution phase correct PWM waveform generation option.
 The phase correct PWM mode is, like the phase and frequency correct PWM mode, based on a dual-slope operation.
 The counter counts repeatedly from BOTTOM (0x0000) to TOP and then from TOP to BOTTOM.
-In non-inverting Compare Output mode, the Output Compare (OC1x) is cleared on the Compare Match between TCNT1 and OCR1x while up-counting and set on the Compare Match while down-counting.
+In non-inverting Compare Output mode, the Output Compare (OC1x) is cleared on the compare match between TCNT1 and OCR1x while upcounting, and set on the compare match while downcounting.
 In inverting Output Compare mode, the operation is inverted.
 The dual-slope operation has lower maximum operation frequency than single slope operation.
 However, due to the symmetric feature of the dual-slope PWM modes, these modes are preferred for motor control applications.

-The PWM resolution for the phase correct PWM mode can be fixed to 8-, 9-, or 10-bit, or defined by either ICR1 or OCR1A.
-The minimum resolution allowed is 2-bit (ICR1 or

-OCR1A set to 0x0003), and the maximum resolution is 16-bit (ICR1 or OCR1A set to MAX).
-The PWM resolution can be calculated in bits by using the following equation:
+The PWM resolution for the phase correct PWM mode can be fixed to 8-bit, 9-bit, or 10-bit, or defined by either ICR1 or OCR1A.
+The minimum resolution allowed is 2-bit (ICR1 or OCR1A set to 0x0003), and the maximum resolution is 16-bit (ICR1 or OCR1A set to MAX).
+The PWM resolution in bits can be calculated by using the following equation: